“I only ask to be free. The butterflies are free.” --Charles Dickens

 · Promote Changes: Transformational leadership theory is all about change.
 Transformational leaders inspire others to follow a vision.
 They create opportunities for people to show flair and to take responsibility for new ideas.

-· Build Trust: Transformational leaders are said to engender trust, admiration, loyalty and respect amongst their followers.
-The Transformational Leader has to be very careful in creating trust, and their personal integrity is a critical part of the package that they are selling.
+· Build Trust: Transformational leaders are said to engender trust, admiration, loyalty and respect among their followers.
+The transformational leader has to be very careful in creating trust, and their personal integrity is a critical part of the package that they are selling.
 In effect, they are selling themselves as well as the vision.

-· Self-reflective changing of values and beliefs: Transformational leadership requires that leaders engage with followers as ‘whole’ people, rather than simply as an ‘employee’ In effect, transformational leaders emphasize the actualization of followers.
+· Self-reflective changing of values and beliefs: Transformational leadership requires that leaders engage with followers as ‘whole’ people, rather than simply as an ‘employee’.
+In effect, transformational leaders emphasize the actualization of followers.
 Transformational leadership is also based on self-reflective changing of values and beliefs by the leader and their followers.
-From this emerges a key characteristic of transformational leadership.
+From this, it emerges a key characteristic of transformational leadership.

 Transformational leaders are transcendent, as they are finding an appeal that can transcend unique leadership difference:

-- Create Something New out of Old: Transformational leaders create something new out of something old: out of an old vision, they must develop and communicate a new vision and get others not only to see the vision but also to commit themselves to it.
+- Create Something New out of Old: Transformational leaders create something new out of something old: reach the new horizon out of an old vision, they must develop and communicate a new vision and get others not only to see the vision but also to commit themselves to it.

 - Take Leapfrog.
 Where transactional managers make only minor adjustments in the organization’s mission, structure, and talent management, etc., transformational leaders not only make major changes in these areas but they also evoke fundamental changes in the basic political and cultural systems of the organization.
 The revamping of the political and cultural systems is what most distinguishes the transformational leader from the transactional one.